galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: The galstreams library

 \subsection{Improvements and changes with respect to galstreams v0.1}

-In its original version (v0.1) the main piece of information provided by \galstreams\ was each stream's Footprint created as a random realisation with uniform area coverage in the sky.
-An extension was later added to calculate end points and poles from these random realisations, as a means of providing a quick-and-dirty way of realising stream's coordinate frames, mainly for plotting purposes.
-This is why in \citet{Riley2020}, who used and complemented the library to analyse stream's poles, the authors had to recompute end-points for several of the streams reported in \galstreams, so they would exactly match stream's tracks in every case.
+In its original version (v0.1) the main piece of information provided by \galstreams\ was each stream's Footprint created as a random realisation with uniform area coverage in the sky, \neww{including either mean distance information or distance as a function of position along the footprint, for the relatively few streams where this information was available}.
+An extension was later added to calculate end points and poles from these random realisations, as a means of providing a quick-and-dirty way of realising each stream's coordinate frame, mainly for plotting purposes.

 In this new version, the main feature of the library is to provide each stream's track in up to 6D: the sky, distance, proper motions and radial velocity tracks are reported for streams with data available in the literature.
 Because of the potential use in qualitative plots, a method to produce random realisations of the tracks is provided.